What's on this list and what isn't

 A story is defined here as prose fiction having fewer than 17,500 words, usually capable of being read in an hour or less.

-This list comprises the greatest fantasy stories of all times, places and cultures.
+This list comprises the greatest stories in the horror genre of all times, places and cultures.

 • short stories (The Monkey's Paw)